jefferyq2/turbulencepp/docs/api.md

 Target parameters:

+- set `Direction` (string; required) to the direction of traffic to drop, can be either "INPUT", "OUTPUT", or "FORWARD".
+If you are targeting diego-cells, then you will probably want "FORWARD".
 - set `Host` (string) to either an IPv4 address such as "192.168.1.50" or with a mask such as "192.168.0.0/24", or to a domain name which will be resolved into (possibly multiple) IPs such as "example.com" using the dig command.
 If no host is specified, then all hosts will be impacted.
-- set `Direction` (string) to the direction of traffic to drop, can be either "INPUT", "OUTPUT", or "BOTH".
-Defaults to "BOTH".
 - set `Protocol` (string) to the protocol to drop traffic on, can be either "udp", "tcp", "icmp", or "all".
-Defaults to "all".
+Defaults to being unspecified.
 - set `DstPorts` (string) to the destination port to drop.
 This can be either a single port such as "8080" or a range such as "1503:1520".
 If blank, all destination ports will be dropped.
 - set `SrcPorts` (string) to the source ports to drop.
 This can be either a single port such as "8080" or a range such as "1503:1520".
 If blank, all source ports will be dropped.